The QS1R Communications Receiver

 DIRECT SAMPLING SDRs

-Consider a more advanced SDR design: directly sample the entire spectrum of interest, and implement all imaginable functions in a virtual transceiver.
-Very wide bandwidth A/D converters can digitize the entire DC through VHF range, and feed the data to a microprocessor.
-This method has fantastic potential!
+Consider a more advanced SDR design: eliminate the mixer and oscillator by directly sampling the entire spectrum of interest, and implement all modulation, demodulation, fuliltering, and processing functions within a virtual transceiver.
+Very wide bandwidth A/D converters can digitize spectrum from near DC through VHF range, and feed the data stream to a processing engine.
+This methodhas fantastic potential!
 Consider a modest list of possibilities:

 - Very high performance multimode operation.

 - Any manner of spread spectrum and high rate digital modes.